Evanj80/TravelingCSStudents/readme.txt

 4. If v == u and vertices ∈ P = vertices ∈ V, finish.
 5. Else, repeat the iteration.

+Notable changes:
+Modified the original Graph.py to work with this algorithm.
+As vertex and edge datas are read, convert them to numbers.
+See diffGraphs.patch for more details.

 Progress:
 Work in progress = algorithm will fail in many situations